OfficeDev/open-xml-docs/docs/how-to-change-the-fill-color-of-a-shape-in-a-presentation.md

 ## How the Sample Code Works

-After opening the presentation file for read/write access in the <span class="keyword">using</span> statement, the code gets the presentation part from the presentation document.
+After opening the presentation file for read/write access in the **using** statement, the code gets the presentation part from the presentation document.
 Then it gets the relationship ID of the first slide, and gets the slide part from the relationship ID.